Nukesor/webhook-server/README.md

 **DISCLAIMER:**

 This project is relatively young, which means:
-- Errors aren't handled in a nice way yet
 - Cross compilations for mac isn't tested yet.
 - Cross compilations for windows isn't tested yet.
 - There are probably some things regarding paths that aren't right on those platforms yet